By Andrew Mackinnon

 ~ allowing non-citizens of Australia to purchase and own residential properties in Australia, which increases demand for residential properties in Australia, thereby causing house prices in Australia to increase.

 That the Australian federal government has not banned the purchase and ownership of residential properties in Australia by non-citizens of Australia shows that the Australian federal government does not govern exclusively for Australian citizens but for non-citizens of Australia also, of whom there are purportedly more than 8 billion (i.e. 8,000 million).
-Allowing non-citizens of Australia to purchase and own residential properties in Australia causes the number of people who want to purchase and own residential properties in Australia to increase, thereby causing demand for housing in Australia to increase and thereby causing house prices in Australia to increase.
+Allowing non-citizens of Australia to purchase and own residential properties in Australia causes demand for residential properties in Australia to increase and thereby causes house prices in Australia to increase.

 Allowing non-citizens of Australia to purchase and own residential properties in Australia should be banned.

-Banning the purchase and ownership of residential properties in Australia by non-citizens of Australia would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary in order to make housing more affordable in Australia.
+Banning the purchase and ownership of residential properties in Australia by non-citizens of Australia would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary, in order to make housing in Australia more affordable.

-~ unrestrained bank lending to owner occupiers of residential properties in Australia and investors in residential properties in Australia, which causes the size of the money supply in Australia to increase, since banks in Australia create money when they lend and charge interest on it, thereby causing house prices in Australia to increase.
+~ unrestrained bank lending to owner-occupiers of residential properties in Australia and investors in residential properties in Australia, which causes the size of the money supply in Australia to increase, since banks in Australia create money out of nothing when they lend and charge interest on it, thereby causing house prices in Australia to increase.

-The banks in Australia should never have been allowed by the Australian federal government (which licenses the banks in Australia to operate) to provide interest-only loans to owner occupiers and investors in Australia.
+The banks in Australia should never have been allowed by the Australian federal government (which licences the banks in Australia to operate) to provide interest-only loans to owner-occupiers and investors.

 The banks in Australia should be banned by the Australian federal government from providing interest-only loans in Australia for all borrowing purposes, including the purpose of buying residential properties in Australia.

-In the order of 2 million Australian citizens (and presumably non-citizens of Australia) own one or more investment properties in Australia and are therefore investors in residential properties in Australia.
+Circa 2.3 million Australian citizens (and non-citizens of Australia) own one or more investment properties in Australia and are therefore investors in residential properties in Australia.

-Many of these 2 million Australian citizens (and presumably non-citizens of Australia) are seeking to increase the number of residential properties they own in Australia as investments.
-Since they are overwhelmingly funded by lending from the banks in Australia, rather than their own accumulated wealth, the willingness of the banks in Australia to lend much more to investors in residential properties in Australia as multiples of their incomes than is prudent (in order to increase their interest revenues, since the banks in Australia are motivated by profit, which is marketed to Australian citizens by the Australian federal government as being a sign of a “strong banking system in Australia”) is presumably resulting in multiple investors in residential properties in Australia competing with each other to buy many residential properties in Australia listed for sale, thereby bidding up the sale prices of many residential properties in Australia and thereby contributing significantly to the existing housing bubble in Australia.
+Many of these circa 2.3 million Australian citizens (and non-citizens of Australia), who are investors in residential properties in Australia, are seeking to increase the number of residential properties they own in Australia as investments.
+Since they are overwhelmingly funded by lending from the banks in Australia, rather than their own accumulated wealth, the willingness of the banks in Australia to lend much more to investors in residential properties in Australia, as multiples of their incomes, than is prudent (in order to increase their interest revenues, since the banks in Australia are motivated by profit, which is marketed to Australian citizens by the Australian federal government as being a sign of a “strong banking system in Australia”) is presumably resulting in multiple investors in residential properties in Australia competing with each other, as well as owner-occupiers in Australia, to buy many residential properties in Australia listed for sale, thereby bidding up the sale prices of many residential properties in Australia and thereby contributing significantly to the existing housing bubble in Australia.

-Restraining lending by the banks in Australia to owner-occupiers of residential properties in Australia and investors in residential properties in Australia by limiting it to an adjustable multiple of the incomes of owner-occupiers of residential properties in Australia and an adjustable multiple of the incomes of investors in residential properties in Australia for all borrowing purposes, including the purpose of buying residential properties in Australia as owner-occupiers and investors, would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary in order to make housing more affordable in Australia.
+Restraining lending by the banks in Australia to owner-occupiers of residential properties in Australia and investors in residential properties in Australia by limiting it to an adjustable multiple of the incomes of owner-occupiers of residential properties in Australia and an adjustable multiple of the incomes of investors in residential properties in Australia for all borrowing purposes, including the purpose of buying residential properties in Australia as owner-occupiers and investors, would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary, in order to make housing in Australia more affordable.

 ~ negative gearing, which increases demand for residential properties in Australia, thereby causing house prices in Australia to increase, by allowing the tax deductibility of residential investment property losses against other sources of income, such as salaries and wages, even though it is not necessary to incur those losses in order to earn those other sources of income.